SerenityOS/serenity/Ladybird/README.md

 Note that Qt Creator 6.3.x LTS does NOT have the required fix to [QTBUG-104580](https://bugreports.qt.io/browse/QTBUG-104580) as of 2022-07-16 in order to use NDK 24.

-The build configuration was tested with the following pacakges from the Android SDK:
+The build configuration was tested with the following packages from the Android SDK:

 * Android Platform and Build Tools version 33
 * Android System Images for API 33 aka ``"system-images;android-33;google-apis;x86_64"``